What would you give to look into a crystal ball that tells you how to grow your small business?

 Do you need new hands to help out?
 Do you need to revamp your processes?
 Are your programs still able to handle customer demands?

-Keeping a tab on your growth will ensure you’re able to effect changes at the appropriate time.
+Keeping a tab on your growth will ensure you can effect changes appropriately.

 That said, we hope that these growth strategies will help you grow your small business.

 Enjoyed this article?
 Share your comments.
-Have you used any of the strategies above or do you have one that wasn’t mentioned and you’d like us to include it, let us know.
+Have you used any of the strategies above, or do you have one that wasn’t mentioned and you’d like us to include?
+Let us know.